Tamilay Born to be King - "Lorenzo"

 He was a runner.
 Oh he loved to run, and chase bunnies, pheasants, and squirrels!
 We’d walk along the old railway lines of our then home village in South Northamptonshire, and he’d sometimes get the chance to run with other dogs, merrily running rings around them.
 Occasionally he’d scare us by disappearing from view, and one day in the woods he ran and ran and ran.
 We could hear him “yipping” his gleeful hunting call far in the distance, but his selective deafness ignored our calls.
 We became much more careful with him from then on, and he only ran free in closed open fields where we could always see him.

 Lorenzo did not go to kennels very often.
 We didn’t like to send him away if we could take him away, and so he saw many holidays in Whitby, Suffolk, and the West Country.
-About 18 months ago we moved to mid-Wales, just 20 minutes or so from the beach at Borth, and as we were looking forward to another summer of fun an frolics with our little ‘Enzo, he became sick.
+At the end of 2015 we moved to mid-Wales, just 20 minutes or so from the beach at Borth.
+As 2017 began, looking forward to another Summer of fun and frolics, our little ‘Enzo became sick.
 On reflection, we think he may have been poorly for some while, but as is so typical with dogs, they carry on regardless, and the symptoms do not show until well advanced.
 A persistent cough was found to be caused by a massive tumour, on his heart and secondary growths in his lungs.
 There was nothing that could be done.
 Our bounding boy suddenly slowed and became old, just as spring was returning.
 Five weeks after learning of his illness, he passed away on the 11th May 2017, a bright sunny Thursday morning here in mid-Wales, just a few weeks short of his 12th birthday.
 As if in sympathy for his passing, the clouds soon covered the sky, and the warmth of the sun diminished.
 Our little ray of sunshine was gone.

 We’ll always remember his mad “bum tucking” dashes he’d perform around the garden (and the living room when he dared!), and the boundless energy he had for tugging on “loop”, the toy he “found” at Discover Dogs in 2006.
 That toy remained his favourite throughout his life, and we’d tug on “loop” until my arms hurt.
 He was a careful dog, most of his toys survived intact for more than a decade.
 But now it’s my heart that hurts, as a short video of him playing in the garden on the day he arrived, tugs hard at my heart now as I type.
 Everyone who has dogs, has that one dog, the dog of their life.
 Lorenzo, you are the dog of my life, and I’ll never forget you.
 Run on to Rainbow Bridge, we’ll see you on the other side.
 I cannot imagine how it must feel to lose a child, the pain of losing a beautiful dog, that had really lived his bound to be short life, is hard enough.
 His KC name, “Tamilay Born to be King” is inspired by the lyrics in the fabulous Queen song, “Princes of the Universe”, and so it seems apt to ask, “Who wants to live forever?”, “What is this thing that builds our dreams yet slips away from us?”